nontan-rh/proction/docs/introduction.md

 ### Indirection and Style Conversion

 Proction uses indirect routines and provides tools for creating indirect procedures and converting them into indirect functions.
 Indirect routines take and return indirect handles instead of the actual objects.
+A `Handle<T>` is an internal reference to a value of type `T` that Proction tracks for dependency and lifetime management; you obtain handles via `$s` (source/input) and `$d` (destination/output) inside `run`.
 The signature looks like this:

 ```ts
 function indirectAddProcedure(output: Handle<number[]>, lht: Handle<number[]>, rht: Handle<number[]>);